 Lake Region Fitness can also be found in the Hawley Silk Mill.
 There are a variety of classes that can be taken at Lake Region Fitness including Zumba, cycling, yoga and kickboxing.
 Lake Region Fitness is one of just a few facilities in the nation to offer the Life Fitness Journey concept.
 This program is designed for members of all levels of fitness.
 Membership to Lake Region Fitness ranges from day passes to monthly or yearly memberships.
 Stop by suite 120 and ask for a tour today.
 After your tour, check out Lackawanna College’s state of the art academic center which is also housed in the Silk Mill.
 The college provides business and industry training and also education courses.

-The adjacent building to Hawley Silk Mill is Cocoon Coffee House and Catering Company.
+The adjacent building to Hawley Silk Mill is Cocoon Coffee House and Bakery.
 Cocoon is the ideal place to recharge with a cup of coffee and just relax in the welcoming atmosphere.
 The building is appropriately named as it is where the cocoons were that supplied the silk for the mill back in 1880.
-Cocoon Coffee House gets their beans from Electric City Roasting Company in Scranton, PA.
-Their drink menu offers coffee, espresso, tea, hot chocolate and frozen fruit smoothies.
+Cocoon Coffee House and Bakery gets its beans from Electric City Roasting Company in Scranton, PA.
+The drink menu offers coffee, espresso, tea, hot chocolate and frozen fruit smoothies.
 The daily food menu is made with local ingredients and features quiche, soup, salads and sandwiches.
 Due to the fresh, seasonal local ingredients, the menu changes daily.

 Photo courtesy of Jumping Rocks